Tharun-3086/Resume-Proofs/README.md

 To run the project, you will need the following libraries installed:

-- **Python 3.x**: Make sure you have Python 3.x installed.
+- **Python version**: Make sure you have Python 3.12 or above installed.
 - **NumPy**: For matrix operations and array manipulations.
 - **OpenCV**: For image loading and saving.

 ## Installation

-1. First, make sure you have Python 3.x installed.
+1. First, make sure you have latest version Python installed.
 You can download it from [here](https://www.python.org/downloads/).
 2. Install the required libraries using `pip`.
 Run the following command in your terminal:

    ```bash